cmdoret/strangerseq/README.md

 #### Usage
 ```
-strangerseq -h
+strangerseq -help
-Program to generate sequence with minimal microhomology and optionally, similar GC content to the input genome.
+Program to generate sequences with minimal microhomology and optionally, similar GC content to the input genome.
 Multiple sequences are generated and sorted by score.
   -comp.seq
     	Enable to return scores in addition to sequences and include randomly generated GC-weighted sequences for comparison.
 Columns of the output are: 1. sequence type (generated through markov model or randomly picked with GC weight), 2.
 Score without accounting for GC divergence, 3.
 Score corrected for GC divergence, 4.
 Sequence.
   -fasta string
     	Path to genome file in FASTA format. (required)
+  -fixed.gc float
+    	Fixed target GC content to use as target.
+The default is to use the input genome's GC content.
   -gc.weight float
     	Weight given to the GC content when scoring sequences. (default 1)
   -kmer.size int
     	Length of K-mers on which to optimize sequences. (default 8)
   -n.seq int
     	Number of sequences to generate. (default 100)
   -seq.len int
     	Length of the sequences to generate. (default 1000)
   -similar
     	Generate similar sequences (frequent k-mers) instead of different ones (rare k-mers).
+  -version
+    	Shows version number of the binary.
 ```

 #### Example